MartinHaeusler/LSM4K/README.md

 ### Designed for Larger-Than-RAM data

-While ChronoStore aims to make the best use of the available RAM allocated to it and its caches, it never assumes that all data in the store will fully fit into main memory.
+While LSM4K aims to make the best use of the available RAM allocated to it and its caches, it never assumes that all data in the store will fully fit into main memory.
 You can very well